Latroids and code invariants: Latroids

-Proposition~\ref{proposition:independent} tells us that a $\Z$-latroid over a finite complemented modular lattice is fully described by its set of independent elements.
-Similarly to what happens for matroids and $q$-matroids~\cite{byrne2022constructions,jurrius2009qmatroid,oxleybook}, in the case of latroids we can also find equivalent definitions using bases and circuits.
+Proposition~\ref{proposition:independent} implies that a $\Z$-latroid over a finite complemented modular lattice is fully described by its set of independent elements.
+Similarly to what happens for matroids and $q$-matroids~\cite{byrne2022constructions,jurrius2009qmatroid,oxleybook}, latroids can also be described using bases and circuits.